 Chickpeas can be used as a replacement protein for those looking to reduce their meat intake.
 High in B vitamins, iron, fiber, calcium and magnesium, chickpeas can help you meet your daily nutritional goals.
 Chickpeas is the main ingredient in hummus—a popular snack food that studies have shown to be beneficial to weight management and stabilized insulin levels.
 There is also indications that hummus may reduce cardiovascular disease risks.

 Antioxidant-rich mushrooms protect the body from damage caused by free radicals.
 Mushrooms offer support to the immune system and protects against certain medical conditions such as heart disease and certain cancers.
 Furthermore, mushrooms may be beneficial to patients with neurological conditions like dementia.
 The health benefits of mushrooms increase after cooking with grilling being known to cause a surge in antioxidant levels.

 Green beans are high in several nutrients, but especially in B vitamins, fiber, and protein.
 Green beans can be enjoyed fresh, canned or frozen.
 According to the Centers for Disease Control, canned vegetables are fine as long as you read ingredient labels.
 Avoid versions with added salt, sugar, or syrups.

-Contact Dr. Ushan Health and Weight Loss Center today to learn more about making smart food choices and get started on your journey to a healthier you.
+Contact Dr. Ushan if you’re looking for a weight loss program today to learn more about making smart food choices and get started on your journey to a healthier you.